Shabucode/Shabucode/README.md

 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 Reach me through email: shabnamb4u@gmail.com
 - 😄 Pronouns: She
 - ⚡ Fun fact: New learnings surprises me everyday....
-Fun Learning
+Fun Learning and Uncovering techniques

 <!---
 Shabucode/Shabucode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.